Rockies vs. Phillies Player Props Betting Odds

 Bohm Stats

-- Alec Bohm has seven doubles, four home runs, 13 walks and 26 RBI (38 total hits).
-He's also stolen two bases.
+- Alec Bohm has put up 39 hits with seven doubles, four home runs and 13 walks.
+He has driven in 28 runs with two stolen bases.

 Bohm Recent Games